jessemyers/cv/content/_index.md

 Globality raised $100M in funding from SoftBank Vision Fund in January 2019.

-* Wrote large portions of the product, including core services related to conversational AI, workflow state machines, and the data pipeline.
+* Wrote large portions of the product, including core services related to conversational AI, workflow state machines, knowledge representation, and data processing pipelines.
-* Partnered with product, customer success, and IT Sec to lead many mission-critical initiatives, including a next-generation user experience, enterprise approvals, and encryption best practices.
+* Partnered with product, customer success, and IT Sec to lead many mission-critical initiatives, including a next-generation user experience, enterprise approvals, and data security.
 * Created open source libraries for core infrastructure to accelerate microservice development.
 * Led engineering best practices, technical designs, and release processes.
-* Established DevOps function and built foundations for using AWS with Terraform, Ansible, and CircleCI.
+* Established a DevOps function and built foundations for using AWS with Terraform, Ansible, and CircleCI.
-* Enabled adoption of new technologies including Docker, Elasticsearch, and Neo4J.
+* Enabled adoption of new technologies including ECS, Elasticsearch, and Neo4J.

 <!--
 <br/>